-It is important that everyone within your organisations feels confident enough to put their head above the parapet from time to time to challenge, request and suggest.
+It is important that everyone within your organisation feels confident enough to put their head above the parapet from time to time to challenge, request and suggest.
 You can foster this in small ways through your practice.
-What do you do when someone requests yet another training course to be added to your ridiculously lengthy catalogue?
+For example ,what do you do when someone requests yet another training course to be added to your lengthy catalogue?

-For Learning and Development (L&D) teams using a learning management system (LMS), do you have the ability to self-register?
-This is ideal when working with large workforces whether that be staff or volunteers.
-Encourage them to self-register and investigate the features available on the system in their own time and find what works for them.
+For Learning and Development (L&D) teams using a learning management system (LMS), can you encourage the learners to self-register?
+This is ideal when working with large workforces and staff working virtually, as it gives them the chance to investigate the features available on the system in their own time and find what works for them.